ARMmbed/BLEIntros/Docs/FOTA/Bootloader.md

 1. You need an application that already supports FOTA (that is, if the application was not programmed to allow FOTA, no amount of configurations on the device or server can force it to accept FOTA).
 This includes the DFUService call and a boot loader.
 We have [instructions for adding FOTA support to your application](http://developer.mbed.org/forum/team-63-Bluetooth-Low-Energy-community/topic/5169/).

 2. You need platforms matching FOTA.
 You can find these in the [Platforms page](http://developer.mbed.org/platforms/).

-In other words, if you need FOTA you must first get the SoftDevice and boot loader, with initialized UICR, onto the device.
-You can use [srec_cat](http://srecord.sourceforge.net/) to combine things and initialize the UICR and boot loader settings.
+In other words, if you need FOTA you must first get the SoftDevice and boot loader, with initialised UICR, onto the device.
+You can use [srec_cat](http://srecord.sourceforge.net/) to combine things and initialise the UICR and boot loader settings.

 ##Sources and Build Instructions for the Boot Loader

 The [sources](https://github.com/mbedmicro/dfu-bootloader) are available publicly on GitHub.
 They are derived from Nordic's SDK V6.1.0 with very minor modifications.
-The bootloader cannot yet be built using the online toolchain on mbed.org because unlike regular mbed applications it needs to be located at a non-standard starting address at the upper end of the internal flash.
-Bootloader builds can be accomplished using a separate offline build system based on CMake.
+The boot loader cannot yet be built using the online toolchain on mbed.org because unlike regular mbed applications it needs to be located at a non-standard starting address at the upper end of the internal flash.
+Boot loader builds can be accomplished using a separate offline build system based on CMake.

 ###Building with CMake

 The sources include a CMakeLists.txt file.
-This is a build configuration file that contains variables that point to some headers and resources (from mbed-SRC and the nRF51822 libraries) that the boot loader build depends on.
+This is a build configuration file that contains variables that point to some headers and resources (from mbed-SRC and the nRF51822 libraries).
+The boot loader build depends on these headers and sources.

 The following variables may need to be updated: